 Adult Education Budget

 Education and training courses for adults aged 19+ in England are funded through the Adult Education Budget (AEB).
-From August 2019, this was devolved by central Government to us locally in Cambridgeshire and Peterborough.
+From August 2019, this was devolved by central Government to the Cambridgeshire & Peterborough Combined Authority.
 This means we can decide locally how we spend and use the £11.9m budget that we get every year to improve opportunities and life chances of residents.

-The following colleges run a diverse selection of courses for adults, including technical and professional courses, many are fully funded through AEB:
+The following colleges run a diverse selection of courses for adults, including technical and professional courses.
+Many are fully funded through our AEB: